To help you Get Started using the Library we have put together some of the questions we often get asked by students.

 For opening times during Welcome Week 2020 and the weeks commencing 5th October 2020 see the news item New Academic Year – new Library opening hours.

 There are a limited number of PCs available in the main Library building and Learning Grids.
 Due to the current situation we recommend that you bring your own device to use.

 The Library Associates are Undergraduate student volunteers from multiple departments who provide Library tips and advice to students, signpost to Library services and feedback to the Library on what matters to you.
 The Library Associates recruit in Term 3 every year.

-From time to time the Study Happy team advertise volunteering opportunities to help them run their popular events to help students take a break from their studies such as Mindfulness, Meet Study Happy and Switch on and Work, so keep your eye out on the Library Online Lounge, and the Library’s Twitter, Facebook, and Instagram.
+From time to time the Study Happy team advertise volunteering opportunities to help them run their popular events to help students take a break from their studies such as Mindfulness, Meet Study Happy and Switch on and Work, so keep your eye out on the Library’s Twitter, Facebook, and Instagram.
 Find out more about Study Happy.